 Greenway: A fun way to explore Banner Elk is via the 1-mile greenway that begins near Flat Top Brewing Company and goes through Tate-Evans Park and pass Mill Pond on the college campus.

-Lees-McRae College: Named for two women when it was founded in 1907, Lees-McRae College is home to 700 undergrads.
+Lees-McRae College: Named for two women who founded in in 1907, Lees-McRae College is home to 700 undergrads.
 Visitors are welcome to explore the beautiful campus with historic buildings built of native stone.
-At the May Wildlife Rehabilitation Center (367 Mill Pond Road, 828-898-2568), learn about the area's wildlife with tours on Saturdays at 1 PM (plus Thursday and Fridays in the summer).
-Or stop by anytime to check out their rescued birds outside.
-It's a great place for performing arts with the Lees-McRae Summer Theatre, weekly summer FORUM series, and other annual performances and concerts.
+At the May Wildlife Rehabilitation Center (367 Mill Pond Road, 828-898-2568), learn about the area's wildlife with tours on Saturdays at 1 PM (plus Thursdays and Fridays in the summer).
+Or, stop by anytime to check out their rescued birds outside.
+It's a great place for performing arts with the Lees-McRae Summer Theatre, weekly summer FORUM series and other annual performances and concerts.

 Arts Center: The Historic Banner Elk School, built in 1939, is now the Cultural Arts Center.
-Ensemble Stage moved its professional theater productions to the center in 2017.
-Art on the Greene is held on the front lawn on summer holiday weekends for Memorial Day, July 4th and Labor Day.
+Ensemble Stage moved its professional theater productions to the Center in 2017.
+Art on the Greene is held on the front lawn on summer holiday weekends: Memorial Day, July 4th and Labor Day.